Why Visier

 • Utilize each employee’s individual skill sets to their highest potential (the right job)

-• Maintain a sufficient level of staffing in order to deliver on their business model (the right time)
+• Maintain a sufficient level of staffing to deliver on their business model (the right time)

-To determine how to align and sustain these three objectives, HR uses some form of workforce planning.
-Unfortunately, many companies still base their talent plans on unreliable sources and methods such as using country retirement age instead of actual retirement age data, outdated benchmarks, and financial headcount budgets with no historical trends or link to business strategy, and sadly, gut feel.
+HR uses some form of workforce planning to determine how to align and sustain these three objectives.
+Unfortunately, many companies still base their talent plans on unreliable sources and methods, such as using country retirement age instead of actual retirement age data, outdated benchmarks, and financial headcount budgets with no historical trends or link to business strategy, and sadly, gut feel.

-Weak workforce planning practices lead to an incomplete or inaccurate view of your workforce, as well as a disconnect between data sources, and often excludes historical and future trending data–making it impossible to reliably forecast future changes.
+Weak workforce planning practices lead to an incomplete or inaccurate view of your workforce, a disconnect between data sources, and often exclude historical and future trending data, making it impossible to reliably forecast future changes.

-Instead, HR and workforce planners should be looking to people analytics to enable them to make better strategic decisions.
-Case in point: a professional services organization combined their workforce analytics and workforce planning within a single, integrated solution.
+People analytics enable HR teams and workforce planners to make better strategic decisions.
+For example, a professional services organization combined workforce analytics and workforce planning within a single, integrated solution.
 With this approach, they were able to staff the optimal mix of junior and senior people, resulting in expected savings of $1 to $3 million per contract.

 Here are five key steps to use analytics to inform your workforce plans: